 GOALS OBJECTIVES Protect Environment and Minimize Climate Change Enhance transit services, amenities and facilities Improve bicycle and pedestrian facilities Increase utilization of affordable non-auto travel modes Connect People Allow people and goods to move with minimal congestion and time delay, and greater predictability.
 Promote Travel Demand Management (TDM) such as carpool, vanpool and park-and-ride.
 Enhance Intelligent Transportation Systems (ITS) such as ramp metering, dynamic signal phasing and vehicle detection systems.
 Promote Multimodal and Affordable Travel Choices Enhance transit services, amenities and facilities Improve bicycle and pedestrian facilities Increase utilization of affordable non-auto travel modes Manage Congestion & System Reliability Allow people and goods to move with minimal congestion and time delay, and greater predictability.
 Promote Travel Demand Management (TDM) such as carpool, vanpool and park-and-ride.
 Enhance Intelligent Transportation Systems (ITS) such as ramp metering, dynamic signal phasing and vehicle detection systems.
 Improve Infrastructure Condition Increase proportion of highways and highway assets in 'Good' condition Maintain transit vehicles, facilities and amenities in the best operating condition.
-Improve the condition of bicycle and pedestrian facilities and amenities Improve response time to infrastructure repairs Ensure Equity and Participation Ensure that transportation investments do not create a disproportionate burden for any community Enhance public participation among all communities Promote Safety and Health Increase safety of travelers and residents Promote public health through transportation choices Stimulate Economic Vitality Improve freight movement Link land use and transportation Target funding to the most cost-effective solutions Improve project delivery for all modes
+Improve the condition of bicycle and pedestrian facilities and amenities Improve response time to infrastructure repairs Ensure Equity and Participation Ensure that transportation investments do not create a disproportion burden for any community Enhance public participation among all communities Promote Safety and Health · Stimulate Economic Vitality Improve freight movement Link land use and transportation Target funding to the most cost-effective solutions Improve project delivery for all modes A-37